JetBrains/projector-docker/README.md

 # projector-docker
-Some scripts to create and run a Docker container with projector and IDEA.
+Some scripts to create and run a Docker container with projector and IDE.

 ## TL;DR
 If you've just **cloned** the `projector-docker` repo, you probably should make the following actions: